awsdocs/aws-lambda-developer-guide/doc_source/API_FunctionConfiguration.md

 Required: No

  ** MasterArn **   <a name="SSS-Type-FunctionConfiguration-MasterArn"></a>
-For Lambda@Edge functions, the ARN of the master function\.
+For Lambda@Edge functions, the ARN of the main function\.
 Type: String
 Pattern: `arn:(aws[a-zA-Z-]*)?:lambda:[a-z]{2}(-gov)?-[a-z]+-\d{1}:\d{12}:function:[a-zA-Z0-9-_]+(:(\$LATEST|[a-zA-Z0-9-_]+))?`
 Required: No